min2ha/ukwa-site/content/target/4467/index.en.md

   "start_date": "2013-12-20T23:45:00Z"
 }

-# University of the West of Scotland: Government Publications Blog

 <p>This blog, maintained by Lucy Carroll at the University of the West of Scotland, provides updates and brief descriptions of selected Scottish government publications, alongside a selection of UK and EU official publications and NGO reports.</p>